fannyf123/RJ-Auto-Metadata/README.md

 ## 1. Introduction

 RJ Auto Metadata is a powerful desktop application built with Python and CustomTkinter, designed to streamline the process of adding descriptive metadata (titles, descriptions, keywords) to various media files.
-It now supports multiple AI providers (Google Gemini, native OpenAI Responses, and OpenRouter routing to GPT-4.1/5, Claude, Grok, Llama 4, Gemini 2.5, and more) to analyze file content and suggest relevant metadata, which is then embedded directly into the files using the industry-standard ExifTool utility.
+It now supports multiple AI providers (Google Gemini, OpenAI Responses, OpenRouter, and Groq) to analyze file content and suggest relevant metadata, which is then embedded directly into the files using the industry-standard ExifTool utility.
 This tool is particularly useful for photographers, videographers, graphic designers, and stock media contributors who need to manage and enrich large collections of digital assets efficiently.

 **Platform Support:**
 - 🟢 **Windows**: Full installer + source code support